 - Traditional digital mammography, breast ultrasound and breast magnetic resonance imaging (MRI)

-- Novel imaging such as breast tomosynthesis and automated whole breast ultrasound, which decrease the chances a woman without breast cancer needs to come back after her screening test for more evaluation
+- Advanced imaging such as breast tomosynthesis (also known as 3D mammography, which takes multiple images of the breast) and automated whole breast ultrasound, which decrease the chances a woman needs to come back after her screening test for more evaluation

 Understanding Your Breast Cancer